JijaProGamer/youtubeWatchBot/README.md

  * Can customise every part of it, including extensions
  * Multithreaded and small CPU usage (Up to 200 workers at the same time and even more on good hardware)
  * Multiple ways to watch video, higher SEO
- * Uses as little bandwith as possible (Around 2 megabits per minute per worker and 8 megabits to load youtube in)
+ * Uses as little bandwith as possible (Less 1 megabits per minute per worker and 5 megabits to load youtube in)
  * Can customise watchtime, can like video and comment if logged in
  * http, https, socks4, socks5 & authentification support for proxy
  * Can use rotating proxies or no proxy at all